Strawberry Daiquiri with Basil Simple Syrup

 If using frozen strawberries, you’ll need to use less ice than if using fresh strawberries.
 I like to start with 2 cups of ice cubes, then add more, if necessary, until I reach the desired consistency.

-Check out these other delicious frozen cocktail recipes to keep the party going all summer long!
+Check out these other delicious frozen cocktails to keep the party going all summer long!

 - Frozen Peach Sangria – a simple 4 ingredient sangria that will make you feel like you’re sipping on sunshine!